nathanml/RobotVacuum/README.md

 #### Sensors
 The environment includes a battery sensor, a dusty spot sensor, and the user interface that determines spot or general cleaning.

+### What I learned
+1. Behavior trees
+2. Structure of rational agents